d-m-bailey/sky130_ajc_ip__brownout/README.md

 ![](sky130_ajc_ip__brownout.png)

 Demo of the a temporary glitch on `avdd` (orange), causing the `out` (blue) to assert a reset.
 The green trace is `osc_ck`, the internal clock that times the one-shot timer window.
-Due to long simulation times, the one-shot timer is significantly shortened from 4096 cycles to 16 cycles.
+Due to long simulation times, the one-shot timer is significantly shortened from 4096 cycles to 16 cycles using a test mode.
 ![](brownout_demo.png)